lavanet/docs/docs/chains/starknet-chain/starknet-dev.md

 :::caution

-There are currently [prerequisites](https://docs.lavanet.xyz/sdk-prerequisites?utm_source=getting-starknet-rpc&utm_medium=docs&utm_campaign=sdk-alpha-launch)  to using LavaSDK in its Alpha.
+There are currently [prerequisites](https://docs.lavanet.xyz/sdk-prerequisites?utm_source=getting-starknet-rpc&utm_medium=docs&utm_campaign=sdk-alpha-launch)  to using LavaSDK in its Alpha on the backend.
-Please be sure to complete all prerequisites before using code snippets.
+Please be sure to complete all prerequisites before using code snippets in backend use.

 :::